Speaker: George F. Will

 - Office of the Provost

-- James Madison Program in American Ideals and Institutions
+- James Madison Program in American and Ideals and Institutions

 - Program in Law and Public Affairs